 Here everything begins with the voice, a solitary voice – which splits and enters several, sometimes impassable paths at once, in an attempt to perambulate and explore the area surrounding the pond.
 On one path, it loses all human features, becoming pure abstraction, or percussive lines.
 On yet another path, it becomes a literary and poetic reference to the source, growing from a monologue into a hermetic dialogue, and then ultimately into a multilogue, enveloped in a space built of feedback, drones and atonal textures.
 The melodic path is crossed again and again as well, though through thorny undergrowth and mud.
 And time and again silence, or near silence, makes its presence felt.

-TURCHESI MIRACOLOSI – The Pond’s debut album coming out these days on Syrphe Records
+TURCHESI MIRACOLOSI – The Pond’s debut album out on Syrphe Records:

 Limited CD edition of 200, with four-colour Riso printed cardboard sleeve, in semi-transparent outer sleeve that has a unique little drawing, plus lyrics/info inlay.
 Unlimited digital streaming/download via bandcamp.